 What accounting software should I know to get hired by US companies?

-QuickBooks Online is the baseline for companies under $10M in revenue – the QuickBooks ProAdvisor certification is worth getting.
+QuickBooks Online is the baseline for companies under $10M – the ProAdvisor certification is worth getting and easy to verify.
 NetSuite is expected at mid-market and PE-backed companies.
-Bill.com appears in most AP functions.
-Beyond specific platforms, US employers value candidates who are comfortable adapting to new software quickly and can demonstrate they've worked across multiple tools.
+Bill.com appears in most AP functions across company sizes.
+Adaptability matters alongside specific tools: candidates who've worked across multiple systems and can pick up new ones independently are consistently more competitive.

 How do US companies assess remote accountants during the hiring process?

-Most serious US hiring processes include a technical assessment covering GAAP application (not just knowledge), a practical exercise using the tools in their stack, and a behavioral interview focused on how you've handled specific situations – ambiguity, competing deadlines, errors in prior close cycles.
-The candidates who perform best are those who answer with specific examples from prior work, not general descriptions of how they would approach a hypothetical.
+Most serious processes include a technical assessment covering GAAP application (not just familiarity), a practical exercise using tools in their stack, and a behavioral interview focused on specific situations – how you've handled ambiguity, competing deadlines, or errors in prior close cycles.
+Candidates who answer with specific examples from prior work consistently outperform those who describe how they would approach a hypothetical.

-What can I do to stand out as a remote accountant applicant if I don't have US client experience yet?
+What can I do to stand out if I don't have US client experience yet?

-The most effective moves: get QuickBooks ProAdvisor certified (it's free and immediately verifiable), complete targeted US GAAP training and document it specifically on your profile, build one strong work sample (a reconciliation, a close checklist, a financial model) that demonstrates US-standard output quality, and apply to structured networks like MAVI that assess competency and match you to clients, rather than applying cold to job boards where you're competing on credentials alone.
+Get QuickBooks ProAdvisor certified – it's free and immediately verifiable.
+Complete targeted US GAAP training and document it specifically on your profile.
+Build one strong work sample showing US-standard output: a reconciliation, a close checklist, a financial model.
+And apply to structured networks like MAVI that assess competency and match you to clients, rather than competing cold on job boards where credentials are the only visible differentiator.